 When you have high indoor humidity levels, your climate feels a lot warmer.
 You have probably mistaken high humidity levels for high temperatures, and tried combating the heat by turning your air conditioner's temperature really low.
 This, however, does not address the problem at hand.
 Fighting humidity with air conditioning naturally leads to higher utility bills, as your air conditioning unit is cranked into high gear day and night.
 With a dehumidifier removing moisture in your home, you will be able to stay cool without constantly running your air conditioning unit.

-For information on which dehumidifier is right for your home, contact Dyess Air, at (843) 242-0855, for professional dehumidifier assistance and service.
+For information on which dehumidifier is right for your home, contact Dyess Air & Plumbing, at (843) 242-0855, for professional dehumidifier assistance and service.